miladyboy/wingman/tasks/Tasks.md

 - [ ] Set up CI environment.
 - [ ] Make it so that E2E tests use a much smaller model to save on costs.
 - [ ] The loading animation isn't starting as soon as I send my images.
 It should also start optimistically.
 - [ ] Add prettier so that we keep consistent styling.
+Add prettier to husky?
 - [ ] Fix the ugly messages that I get when the tests run.
-- [ ] Establish a proper way to run supabase migrations and bring the production schema into a single initializer migration commited to git.
 - [ ] Get to a good number of test coverage in the backend.

 ## Features
 - [ ] Replace the confirmation alert for deleting a message with a nicer component. *ux*
-- [ ] Make sure Stripe works in production.  *important*
 - [ ] Add visitor and user tracking. *growth*
 - [ ] Add an easy user feedback loop. *growth*
 - [ ] Improve "Pricing" aka payment page. *ux*
-- [ ] Create a logo for the app.
-- [ ] Registration should give feedback and guide through the flow *ux*
-- [ ] Add login/signup with google. *ux*
 - [ ] Improve prompt engineering: better responses, shorter texts, and suggestions to naturally split long messages into 2–3 parts. *important*
 - [ ] Add a custom nickname to the thread based on the initial message and image. *(Small) (Fix)*
 - [ ] I should be able to send a photo without a text message. *bug*
+- [ ] The instant preview is showing two messages after sending a message.
+One with the text and one with the text and image. *bug*

+# Today
+- [ ] Add login/signup with google. *ux*
+- [ ] Registration should give feedback and guide through the flow *ux*
+- [ ] Create a logo for the app.
 - [ ] The testing environment should have a separate database.
-- [ ] Audit and make the frontend code more modular.
 - [ ] Add a favicon. *ux*

-# Today
+- [ ] Make sure Stripe works in production.  *important*
+- [ ] Establish a proper way to run supabase migrations and bring the production schema into a single initializer migration commited to git.

 # Doing
+- [ ] Understand, refactor and improve the frontend.
-- [ ] Refactor App.jsx, it's 600 lines long.
-Improve frontend components.
+- [ ] Migrate frontend to typescript.

 # Done
 - [x] A paid user shouldn't be able to access /subscribe